Any Google search will tell you that there are a fair amount of choices when looking for a medical billing and Coding program.

 Medical Billing and Coding Program

+Do you still have questions about the Medical Billing and Coding program at Florida Technical College?
+Don’t worry, we can help.
 The Medical Billing and Coding Specialist Diploma Program is designed to prepare you to obtain an entry-level positions in the medical billing and coding field through a combination of both clinical and administrative training.
 You will learn and practice how to use management software and electronic health records (EHR).
 You will further become proficient in medical insurance and billing using the ICD-10, CPT, and HCPCS II coding system manuals.
 The program is focused on preparing you for certification.